 - support your partner(s)/family, if applicable

-- assist in communicating your wishes with hospital staff, if applicable
+- assist in communicating your wishes to members of your medical care team

 - help with lactation/feeding and postpartum care